 ACA and the coatings industry work extensively with environmental agencies to develop reasonable regulations with which manufacturers can comply and continue to manufacture products that perform.
 Our goal is to ensure that environmental agencies have as much data about our industry and the specific coatings at issue to make reasonable, scientifically sound and effective policy.

 Communicating with employees, customers and consumers is an important element for a successful industry.
 This communication takes many different forms.
 One of the most prominent methods of communication for the coatings industry is the label on our product or the safety data sheet for occupational settings, which, in some cases, accompanies products.
 These efforts take on gigantic proportions, many different disciplines and significant internal resources.

 Working with the many agencies at the federal and state levels that address these communications is a priority for our industry.
 We endeavor to be responsive and clear about the safe use and handling of our products and are constantly working to achieve this goal.

-The U.S. paint and coatings industry is a modern, globally competitive industry that supports a substantial number of high-paying jobs in the United States, many of which are supported by exports, valued at $2.4 billion in 2019.
-Nearly two-thirds of that was to Canada and Mexico; and our industry’s annual trade with China accounts for the third largest market for the coatings industry, underscoring the importance of trade to the coatings industry.
+The U.S. paint and coatings industry is a modern, globally competitive industry that supports a substantial number of high-paying jobs in the United States, many of which are supported by exports, valued at $2.2 billion in 2020.
+Some 71 percent of that was to Canada and Mexico; and our industry’s annual trade with China accounts for the third largest market for the coatings industry, underscoring the importance of trade to the coatings industry.